NectarCoder/pqc-benchmarking/README.md

 ```

 2. Set perf permissions
-To able to count CPU cycles, the system perf paranoia level needs to be set to 1 or lower.
+To be able to count CPU cycles, the system perf paranoia level needs to be set to 1 or lower.
 From the project root, run [scripts/set_perf_level.sh](/scripts/set_perf_level.sh) (This will set the level to 1):

 ```bash